 What Are The Symptoms Of Burnout?

-While there are many signs and symptoms that can point to burnout if you are a senior caregiver, the two most commonly cited are irritability and fatigue.
+There are many signs that point to senior caregiver burnout but, two of the most commonly cited early ones are irritability and fatigue.
 You may also find you’ve been losing sleep despite feeling exhausted or that you’re getting headaches more frequently.

 Other signs that you are experiencing burnout could include: